Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 Yes.
 Each table has its own chat pane on the right.
 You can ask the assistant to add or update columns, regenerate specific cells, set values, lock cells against AI overwrite, or refresh the row source - destructive changes ask for confirmation first.
 Tables also integrate with workflows: triggers can fire on table_view.created / .row_added / .cell_changed / .generation_finished events, and four trigger actions (populate_table_view, add_table_row, update_table_cell, regenerate_table_cell) let workflows drive table generation and writes.

-Data & Security
+Data & security

-How does Squire protect sensitive information?
+How does Squire™ protect sensitive information?

-Squire combines per-firm envelope encryption, opt-in personal-data tokenisation, and strict access controls.
-Each firm gets its own encryption key, used to encrypt all stored data (AES-256-GCM).
-Firms can enable PII tokenisation, which replaces personal data with reversible tokens before any prompt is sent to an LLM — the cleartext mapping stays in the firm's encrypted catalog and never leaves.
-Access is governed by multi-factor authentication and role-based permissions.
+Squire™ combines per-firm envelope encryption, personal-data tokenisation, and strict access controls.
+Each firm gets its own encryption key, used to encrypt sensitive stored data (AES-256-GCM).
+PII tokenisation replaces personal identifiers with reversible tokens before any prompt is sent to an LLM - the cleartext mapping stays in the firm's encrypted catalog.
+Access is governed by role-based permissions and phishing-resistant passkey (WebAuthn) sign-in.

-Does Squire use my data to train its models?
+Does Squire™ use my data to train its models?

-Is Squire compliant with privacy regulations?
+Is Squire™ compliant with privacy regulations?

-Squire is designed to meet GDPR and POPIA.
-Beyond regional data residency and per-firm encryption, Squire ships data-subject-access tooling (right-to-know via the DPO console), an erasure cascade that rewrites downstream artefacts when a token is forgotten, and a tamper-evident audit log of every LLM request.
-Each deployment can be audited and follows legal industry guidelines.
+Squire™ is designed to meet GDPR and POPIA.
+Beyond in-region data-at-rest and per-firm encryption, Squire™ ships data-subject-access tooling (right-to-know), an erasure cascade that rewrites downstream artefacts when a token is forgotten, and an audit log of LLM requests.

-Can Squire run offline or on-premise?
+Can Squire™ run offline or on-premise?

-Legal Accuracy & Hallucinations
+Accuracy & hallucinations

 What are AI hallucinations and why should I care?

 "Hallucinations" occur when generative AI makes up false information.
 In a legal context, this can lead to dangerous misinformation.
 Users must be wary because even plausible-sounding answers can be completely incorrect.
-Squire explicitly addresses this risk with its Hallucination Firewall, ensuring accuracy.
+Squire™ explicitly addresses this risk with its Hallucination Firewall, ensuring accuracy.

-How does Squire prevent hallucinations?
+How does Squire™ prevent hallucinations?

-Are Squire's answers legally reliable?
+Are Squire™'s answers legally reliable?

-Squire provides research assistance, not legal advice.
+Squire™ provides research assistance, not legal advice.
 All answers come with references so you can verify them.
 Since the AI references official law sources and local commentary, the output is as reliable as traditional legal research tools.
 We still recommend having an attorney review AI suggestions before final use.

-Does Squire keep answers up-to-date with the law?
+Does Squire™ keep answers up-to-date with the law?

-Can I cite Squire in legal documents?
+Can I cite Squire™ in legal documents?

-Squire generates its own analysis, not published opinions, so it's treated as a research tool.
+Squire™ generates its own analysis, not published opinions, so it's treated as a research tool.
 You can cite the original sources it provides (cases, statutes).
-We recommend citing the primary authority rather than Squire's text.
-Think of Squire like a very fast research assistant that points to what to cite.
+We recommend citing the primary authority rather than Squire™'s text.
+Think of Squire™ like a very fast research assistant that points to what to cite.

-Pricing & Trials
+Pricing & trials

 What are the pricing plans?